copilot-emacs/copilot.el/README.md

 - **`copilot-nes-auto-dismiss-move-count`** — cursor movements before auto-dismissing (default `3`)
 - **`copilot-nes-auto-dismiss-distance`** — max lines between point and suggestion before auto-dismissing (default `40`)

+### Remote files (TRAMP)

+Copilot works in buffers visiting remote files over TRAMP.
+A separate language server is started on each remote host (over SSH, inside a container, and so on) and used for that host's buffers, while local buffers keep using the local server.
+This also lets you sandbox the server by running it inside a restricted container.

+The server must be installed on the remote host (run `M-x copilot-install-server` from a buffer on that host). `M-x copilot-disconnect` shuts down the server for the current buffer's host.

 ### Keybindings

 `copilot-mode` does not set any keybindings by default.
 Use `copilot-completion-map` (active while a completion overlay is visible) to bind keys: